flybaseio/flyalytics/README.md

-# flyalytics
+# FlyAlytics

-Real-time Analytics with flybase.io
+The code for a Real-Time Analytics dashboard powered by flybase.io.